Apam Senior High School

-Apam Senior High School is a co-educational senior high school at Apam in the Gomoa West District of the Central Region of Ghana founded in 1953.
+Apam Senior High School popularly known as "GREAT APASS" is a co-educational senior high school at Apam in the Gomoa West District of the Central Region of Ghana founded in 1953.

 History

-Apam Senior High School, in the Zone B District of the Central region of Ghana, was established in 1953 at Paado's plains, a suburb of Apam (a coastal town in the area).
+Apam Senior High School, in the Zone B District of the Central region of Ghana, was established in 1953 at Apaa Paado plains, a suburb of Apam (a coastal town in the area) as a day school.
 The school had a very humble beginning under a cocoa shed and oak trees.
-It started under the management of Rev. J. W. DeGraft-Johnson as a day school with C. S. Arthur Hesse as the only teacher.
+It started under the management of Rev. J. W. DeGraft-Johnson with C. S. Arthur Hesse as the only teacher.

 In 1960, the school relocated to its present site, Mbofra mfa Adwen, with a very grand and impressive opening ceremony performed by Lord Listowel, the last Governor of the then Gold Coast, now Ghana.
 The development of the school that led to the adoption of the name Great Apass was achieved under the leadership and aegis of the late Peter Augustus Owiredu.
-Owiredu took over as the headmaster from Rev. Degraft-Johnson in 1959 to 1981(?).
+P.A.
+Owiredu took over as the headmaster from Rev. Degraft-Johnson in 1959 to 1981.

-By 1964, the school had moved from a day school to a boarding school and had introduced Advanced Level subjects in the Arts and Sciences in addition to the Ordinary Level courses it offered.
+In 1964, the school had transitioned from an only-day school to a day and boarding school and had introduced Advanced Level subjects in the Arts and Sciences in addition to the Ordinary Level courses it offered.
+The school now accommodates over 2000 students.

-Programmes run by the school include; General Arts, Business, Science, Home Economics, Visual Arts and Agriculture Science recently added.
+Academic programs

+Apam Senior High School also functions within the standard three-year Senior High School (SHS) curriculum framework established by Ghana's National Council for Curriculum and Assessment (NaCCA).
+Currently, it runs six programs which include the following;